 This software makes our jobs easier but they do not replace our jobs as bookkeepers.
 If fact the software it’s can be overwhelming to the client so even with it available the client would rather someone else manage their books and understand the software.

 Do You Have to Have a Degree to Be a Bookkeeper?

 Luckily for me and maybe for you, the answer is no. I went to school for accounting but I never finished.
 This was great news for me.
 I found something I could do from home, that I enjoy, that uses my background, and that didn’t require a degree.
 Which means I will get paid what I am worth not less just because I don’t have a college degree.

 How Much is The Course?

-The course is $2,000-$3,000 depending on which version you pick.
-There are two different options you can choose from and to learn more about those you can check them out here.
+The course is $2,500-$5,000 depending on which version you pick.
+There are three different options you can choose from and to learn more about those you can check them out here.
 There are also payment options as well, read below.

 Are There Payment Plan Options?

 Yes, there are payment plans to help you get started.
 This is great because then you don’t have to put as much money upfront and then once you get your first client you will easily cover that monthly payment!